The Vasona Vibrations Concert Series

 In 2008 and again in 2012, Andre Thierry & Zydeco Magic was named Zydeco Band of the Year by the Bay Area Blues Society.
 Last year, Andre was nominated for the 2013 Grammy for Regional Roots music.

 Although born and reared in northern California, Andre's French Creole heritage is deeply rooted in Louisiana.
 Michael Tisserand, author of The Kingdom of Zydeco, considered the definitive book on the history of zydeco music, wrote:

 "In America, great migrations produce great music.
 Just as Delta musicians took Highway 61 to Chicago and electrified their blues, so did the Creoles and Cajuns migrate to California and establish vital dance communities.
 The California scenes now rival anything back home in Louisiana, and that's due to players like Andre Thierry, a standard bearer for the new generation.
 Thierry is among the best of both the West Coast and the Gulf Coast, and he combines youthful vigor with a mature appreciation for his inherited tradition."

-Often Combining Big Band, Swing, Dixieland, and specializing in both concert and swing dance performances, this dynamic five-piece group has ignited audiences worldwide for 30 years, and has been a perennial favorite at Vasona Vibrations.
+Often Combining Big Band, Swing, Dixieland, and specializing in both concert and swing dance performances, this dynamic six-piece group has ignited audiences worldwide for 30 years, and has been a perennial favorite at Vasona Vibrations.